 Engineering firms win key ruling in Flint water lawsuit

 FLINT, Mich.
-(AP) — A judge has dismissed much of a civil lawsuit filed against engineering companies that were hired by Flint during its disastrous water switch in 2014.
+(AP) — A judge has dismissed much of a civil lawsuit filed against engineering companies that were hired by Flint, Michigan, during its disastrous water switch in 2014.

 The attorney general’s office has argued that Veolia North America and Lockwood, Andrews & Newnam have some responsibility for the lead crisis in Flint.
 But Genesee County Judge Richard Yuille dismissed most counts last week, leaving only a claim of unjust enrichment.